Intel Confidential Containers Guide

 Ensure that your infrastructure meets the following requirements:

-Worker nodes configured on registered Intel platforms with Intel TDX Module version 1.5.
+- Worker nodes configured on registered Intel platforms with Intel TDX Module.

 Intel TDX Enabling